ehealthsuisse/EPR-by-example/files/GetXAssertion.md

 The following snippet is taken from a sample request recorded during the EPR projectathon in September 2020.
 Some elements were ommitted to increase readability.
 The raw request file may be found **[here](https://github.com/msmock/AnnotatedTX/blob/main/samples/GetXAssertion_request_raw.xml)**.

+The snippet shows a request performed by a healthcare professional performing a the normal access.
+For other roles and situations the claims are different.
+Other examples may be found at **[XUA examples](./XUA_samples/)**

 The request message shall be a XML SOAP envelope with the query embedded in the *Body* element of the SOAP envelope.
 The SOAP *Header* element conveys the following information: